heschy/HeschyCrypt/README.md

 ### In Work

-In Work It may don't  use the complete Password.
+If the Password is longer then the text, it won't not use the complete password.

 ### To do Later...